 Prepare for departure

-You probably can't or don't want to completely leave your old life behind, so if you have important mail and belongings you still want to take care of, look into getting a storage locker and mail forwarding service.
-Virtual mail forwarding services like Earth Class Mail can scan your mail for you, so you can read it online from anywhere in the world.
+You probably can't or don't want to leave your old life behind completely, so if you have important mail and belongings you still want to take care of, look into getting a storage locker and mail forwarding service.
+Virtual mail forwarding services like Earth Class Mail can scan your mail for you so that you can read it online from anywhere in the world.